megdye/IP_Address/README.md

 - Method that uses the API's in-built method
   - Calls the method GetCountryCode2() that the API provides.

-The program can also either be used by parsing a string as an argument programmatically, via dynamic user input, or by using the user's IP address via an in-built method.
+The program can also either be used by parsing a string as an argument programmatically or by using the user's IP address via an in-built method.